ryrichard/ICProject/README.md

 ### To create an informative app that teaches users the importance of the difference sectors of the Intelligence agency.

 ## ChangeLog
+### 10/24/21 - Created a blueprint for the level layout.
+Created the "Money Room"
 ### 10/22/21 - Added Fredy's package to this build.